openstack/rally/doc/source/overview/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another interesting result comes from the *NovaServers.boot_and_list_server* scenario, which enabled us to we launched the following benchmark with Rally:
+Another interesting result comes from the *NovaServers.boot_and_list_server* scenario, which enabled us to launch the following benchmark with Rally:

     * **Benchmark environment** (which we also call **"Context"**): 1 temporary OpenStack user.